npm package discovery and stats viewer.

 Willenium

-Willenium is a Java Selenium TestNG starter framework built for suite-driven UI automation.
-It gives you reusable setup and helper layers, JSON-backed test data, XML flow composition, and AI guidance files that match the framework structure.
+Willenium is a Java Selenium TestNG starter framework for suite-driven UI and API automation that is evolving into a quality-governed automation framework.
+It gives you reusable setup and helper layers, JSON-backed test data, XML flow composition, AI guidance files, and now a first strategic scaffold for business-aware planning, risk-aware coverage, and decision-useful reporting.

 Quick Start